 Disability support services

-The Disability Resource Centre (DRC) can help you communicate your needs to lecturers and other academic staff.
+The DRC can help you to communicate your needs to lecturers and other academic staff.

-If you are a student with vision impairment, deafness, a learning disability, or if you physically have difficulty holding a book, you may need access to study materials in formats other than print.
+If you have a vision impairment, deafness, a learning disability, or if you physically have difficulty holding a book, you may need access to study materials in formats other than print.

-Most of Deakin’s course materials are available in electronic and online formats, but if you require materials in another format, the Disability Resource Centre can:
+Most of Deakin’s course materials are available in electronic and online formats, but if you require materials in another format, the DRC can:

 - assist you to identify a suitable format